The House of Baba Yaga

 Beyond Burning Man: The Permanent Installation of Baba Yaga's House

-I currently work as an independent contractor and resident artist at The Generator Inc. Community Maker Space in Sparks, NV.
-We're working on creating a permanent artist live-work space with a sculpture area in Reno.
+I am the public programs & outreach coordinator as well as a resident artist at The Generator Inc. Community Maker Space in Sparks, NV.
+We are currently developing the Generator Phase Two; a permanent artist live-work space with a sculpture park in Reno.
 Our hope is that Baba Yaga's House will eventually be installed on this property for all to enjoy.